kerlomz/captcha_trainer/README.md

-    virtualenv -p /usr/bin/python3 venv # venv is the name of the virtual environment. cd venv/ # venv is the name of the virtual environment. source bin/activate # to activate the current virtual environment. cd captcha_platform # captcha_platform is the project path.
+    virtualenv -p /usr/bin/python3 venv # venv is the name of the virtual environment. cd venv/ # venv is the name of the virtual environment. source bin/activate # to activate the current virtual environment. cd captcha_trainer # captcha_trainer is the project path.
     ```
 4. ```pip install -r requirements.txt```